AdobeDocs/experience-platform.en/help/segmentation/api/segment-definitions.md

 ## Next steps

 After reading this guide you now have a better understanding of how segment definitions work.
-For more information on creating a segment, please read the [create a segment](../tutorials/create-a-segment.md) tutorial.
+For more information on creating a segment, please read the [creating a segment](../tutorials/create-a-segment.md) tutorial.